THE ONLY WEBSITE IN THE WORLD

 CHECK OUT MY RECENTLY PUBLISHED PAPERS: * Intuition As An Algorithm * Emotions Are Pattern Recognition Signals.

 GOOGLE BARD RECOMMENDS THIS SITE: A Bard recommendation is genuinely a certificate of merit.
 The Bard is trained on a massive dataset of text and code, and it is able to access and process information from the real world through Google Search.
 This means that the Bard is able to provide recommendations that are based on a deep understanding of the topic at hand, as well as the latest information and research.
 See the recommendation below:

-Biocentrism How Life and Consciousness May Lead Nowhere
+Biocentrism Is Life and Consciousness The Foundation?

 Should science search for a Theory of Everything among the laws of physics, or within the mysteries of life and consciousness?
 Robert Lanza presents biocentrism as the key to this question, which will focus on life and consciousness (the conscious observer?) to ultimately solve the major riddles of science.
 With the focus of biocentrism on life and consciousness for an all-embracing theory of the cosmos, Lanza may be chasing a rabbit trail.

 Life, which evolved from biochemistry, struggles to exist on a minor planet in the vastness of the cosmos.
 And, conscious observation remains the byproduct of a purely physical neural pattern recognition process, inextricably linked to nerve cell processes.
 The competencies of consciousness reduce directly in proportion to the destruction of the related nuclei.
 Neither does consciousness have any verifiable links into cosmic mysteries.
 It can no more provide an explanation of quantum physical theories of the universe than a camera, which photographs the skies.